3DXSTAT™ ESD ABS

 Target surface resistance: 10^7 to 10^9 Ohm.
 Compare to Stratasys® ABS-ESD7 in performance and price and you’ll never go back!
 Made using cutting-edge multi-wall carbon nanotube technology, state of the art compounding technology, and precision extrusion processes.

-3DXSTAT™ ESD ABS is an advanced ESD-Safe compound designed for use in critical applications that require electrostatic discharge (ESD) protection and a high level of cleanliness.
-Manufactured with consistency in mind - 3DXTech starts with premium ABS and then compounded according to a proprietary formulation of multi-wall carbon nanotubes - giving you a filament with excellent printing characteristics and consistent ESD properties.
+3DXSTAT™ ESD ABS is an advanced ESD-Safe compound designed for use in critical applications which require electrostatic discharge (ESD) protection and a high level of cleanliness.
+Manufactured with consistency in mind, 3DXTECH starts with premium ABS and then compounds it according to a proprietary formulation of multi-wall carbon nanotubes – giving you a filament with excellent printing characteristics and consistent ESD properties.

 - Low particulate contamination

 - Minimal contribution to outgassing and ionic contamination

 - Semi-con: HDD Components, Wafer Handling, Jigs, Casings, & Connectors